Soko (სოკო)

 By 2050, up to 70% of people will be living in urban areas.1

 What has happened to the city’s promise of a sense of community, cultural diversity, simple daily interactions, and a thriving urban culture?
 These elements of city life are often overshadowed by the challenges urban dwellers face.
-The hope for a city that makes you want to walk through its streets, where you meet people you know by accident, where your favourite fresh bread is baked, where you have your spot in a park, and where you feel at home in the busy hustle and bustle is disappearing.
+The hope for a city that makes you want to walk through its streets, where you meet people you know by accident, where your favourite fresh bread is baked, and where you feel at home is disappearing.

-Soko – which means mushroom in Kartuli – is group of activists who were lucky enough to work together on international projects during their years doing youth work.
-After leaving youth activism, and after undergoing diverse individual experiences, we decided in the summer of 2023 to establish our own NGO and work on our core interest: Alternative Urbanisation.
+Soko – which means mushroom in Kartuli – is a group of activists who were lucky enough to work together on international projects during their years of youth work.
+After undergoing diverse experiences, we decided in the summer of 2023 to establish our NGO and work on our core interest: Urbanisation.

-With this organisation, we aim to bring the topic of Alternative Urbanisation to wider audiences and decision-makers.
-We do this through our non-formal educational program, documentaries, research, innovative projects, direct support of urban initiatives, working with the policymakers, creating publications, and much more.
+With this organisation, we aim to bring the topic of community-oriented and ecological urbanisation to wider audiences and decision-makers.
+We do this by working with youth adult groups, non-formal education, documentaries, research, innovative projects, direct support of urban initiatives, working with the policymakers, creating publications, and much more.

 We want people to know about Alternative Urbanisation.
 Alternative Urbanisation is about being eco-friendly, caring for people, helping local economies, ensuring homes, health, clean water and air, and making residents feel safe and happy.